 Tselina development cooperation:

 The launches of the experimental DS-K40 satellites were conducted on Dec.
 28, 1965 and Feb.
-21, 1966 onboard the 11K63 (Cosmos-2) rocket from the silo-based Dvina complex in Kapustin Yar.
+21, 1966 onboard the 11K63 (Kosmos-2) rocket from the silo-based Dvina complex in Kapustin Yar.
 However, both attempts were unsuccessful.

 After these failures, KB Yuzhnoe proceeded with the development of Tselina O and D spacecraft.
 Less complex, Tselina O was ready for testing first.
 The spacecraft had no attitude control system and used some of-the-shelf hardware.